R. Jisung Park

 Office Location:6319, Public Affairs

-Park’s primary research interests are in environmental economics, labor economics, and environmental policy.
+Park’s primary research interests are in environmental economics, labor economics, and public finance.
 He is especially interested in the labor and human capital impacts of climate change, the prospects for long-run climate adaptation, and environmental determinants of economic mobility.

 Jisung received his undergraduate education in economics and political science from Columbia University (’09), and went on to pursue master’s degrees in Environmental Change and Management (’10) and Development Economics (’11) at Oxford University on a Rhodes Scholarship.